positron-solutions/transient-showcase/README.md

 -   Reading Scope Directly

-    ⚠️ **WARNING** When writing predicates that read or write the scope using `oref` and `oset`, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct.
-When called from a parent transient, you might end up picking the wrong prefix to read from at the wrong time.
-These variables change throughout the lifecycle!
-Use [edebug](#orgb6f2acb) you must!
+    When writing predicates that read or write the scope using `oref` and `oset`, call `transient-prefix-object` to obtain the correct prefix object for all (most) circumstances.
+This function correctly handles the edge case where `transient--prefix` must temporarily be used.

 -   TODO Errata with prefix arg (`C-u` universal argument).